-Invigorating Japan's Forest Industry
+Invigorating Japan's Forest Indutry

-Actively utilizing domestically produced timber while contributing to the prevention of forest deterioration
+Actively utilizing domestically produced timber and promoting the sound growth of forestry resources in Japan

 In recent years, deterioration of artificially planted Japanese cypress and Japanese cedar forests throughout Japan has become a concern.
 The reason for this deterioration is low lumber prices that have squeezed forest industry profitability and made it impossible to perform thinning and other necessary maintenance.
-To invigorate the industry and prevent further forest deterioration, the Japanese government, under its Forest and Forestry Basic Plan, has committed itself to promoting the use of domestically produced wood, and lifting the nation's wood selfsufficiency rate to 50% by 2025.
+The Japanese government, under its Forest and Forestry Basic Plan, has committed itself to promoting the use of domestically produced wood and lifting the nation's wood self-sufficiency rate to 50% by 2025.
+The government aims to use recycled resources to make forestry a growth industry and strengthen competitiveness in the lumber industry.